k0shk0sh/FastHub/CONTRIBUTE.md

 # How to contribute & build *FastHub*

+If you have a question in mind, feel free to come our public [Slack](https://fasthub.herokuapp.com) channel.

 ### Registering GitHub Account

 Before you clone the project, Please read the guide below to be able to login from FastHub.